bashexplode/boko/README.md

 ###### Running:
 * Identify all running processes on system
 * Obtain full path of running executable
-* Open executables and identify macho headers
+* Read executables and identify macho headers
 * Identify dylib relative paths that are loaded and check if files exist in that location
 * Output hijackable dylibs and weak dylibs for running applications

 ###### Installed/Application:
 * Scan full directory of application for all files
 * Identify executable files, scripts, and other interesting files in application directory
-* Open executables and identify macho headers or if the file is a script
+* Read executables and identify macho headers or if the file is a script
 * Identify dylib relative paths that are loaded and check if files exist in that location
 * Output hijackable dylibs, weak dylibs, backdoorable scripts, and interesting files (verbose only)